pragmaxim/pragmaxim.github.io/content/blog/sustainable-self-care.md

 and answers for relationships, profession, leisure and understanding of life in general.

-Whatever reasons have nurtured many into world of paradox, a labyrinth to solve, ignorance is bliss at first but chaos lurks in the shadows until a pile of dirty laundry stinks too much.
-As there is no bridge over the past, remorse or gratitude expressed to the right people is the true conductor of the orchestra playing a symphony, peacefully and humbly, composed by evolution with love.
+Whatever reasons have nurtured many into world of paradox, a labyrinth to solve, ignorance is bliss at first but chaos lurks in the shadows until the pile of dirty laundry turns into muck.
+There is no bridge over the past, only stitch in time, as we are all responsible for ourselves, remorse or gratitude expressed to the right people is the true conductor of the orchestra playing a symphony, peacefully and humbly, composed by evolution with love.
 These are times of great sacrifices revealing new paths towards balance, especially greed and lust are offerings rarely refused.

 Pushing the wheel when it stands with single pair of hands is certainly the hardest but the more inspiration, role models and sustainable habits the less toxic routine and discords that poison our lives.
 Physical limits,